Metallic Rouge: Immortal Nine

 A doctor specializing in treating Neans, known as a 'Tuner'.
 After meeting Rouge, he invited her to a Nean settlement to show her their impoverished living conditions.
-He is later revealed to be a member of the Immortal Nine, having grown nihilistic after seeing the Neans' futile struggles for freedom.
+He is later revealed to be a member of the Immortal Nine, having grown nihilistic after seeing the Neans' struggles for freedom.

 His battle form was a green suit of armor with blades for arms called Phantom Verde and he could produce a nerve gas from his body that induced hallucinations in others.